JeffreyL-3/RecycleBot/README.md

 # RecycleBot
 Learn how to recycle anything!
 Upload an image, add a location and personality, and get your response straight from GPT.
 A valid OpenAI api key is required.

 Note: using a jpg file is recommended.
-Other file types may not upload correctly.
+Limited file conversion is implemented, but not all file types are supported.

 ## Setup
 Run the following to install dependencies: